 Contents : Before Night Falls | The Devil’s Backbone | Dressed to Kill | Purple Noon

-With a near hallucinatory-like quality, and a beautiful soundtrack to match, Before Night Falls is brilliantly directed by artist Julian Schnabel.
+With a near hallucinatory-like quality and a beautiful soundtrack to match, Before Night Falls is skillfully directed by artist Julian Schnabel.
 Chronicling the life of author and poet Reinaldo Arenas, the film follows his life as a child and young man in revolutionary Cuba; his persecution as an artist by a paranoid and increasingly violent government; his escape to the United States during the Mariel boatlift; and his tragic AIDES-related death in NYC in 1990.
 Spanish actor Javier Bardem earned a well-deserved Oscar nomination for his portrayal of Arenas in a performance that is subtle, tender, savagely funny at times, and ultimately heartbreaking.
-He earned raves, along with another Oscar nomination for the 2009 film Biutiful, and more recently as the villain Raoul Silva in the latest James Bond film, Skyfall, but its his performance as Arenas where he soars.
+He earned raves, along with another Oscar nomination for the 2009 film Biutiful, and more recently as the villain Raoul Silva in the James Bond film, Skyfall, but its his performance as Arenas where he soars.
 Sean Penn makes a cameo (he is almost unrecognizable when he first appears) as does Johnny Depp who portrays not one but two different characters.
 Although the film is available on DVD, there is momentum building for Criterion to lend their film restoration and packaging expertise in releasing the film on Blu-ray.

 Young Carlos has been left at the doorsteps of an orphange, located in a remote section of Spain; it is becoming more and more difficult for the headmistress to walk as her artificial leg becomes a greater burden; soldiers fighting in the Civil War are quickly approaching; there is an unexploded bomb in the central courtyard of the building and rumors of gold hidden somewhere in its catacombs; and the ghost of young murdered boy, Santi, wanders the halls.
 And all these various elements collide in the brilliant gothic horror story, The Devil’s Backbone, directed by Guillermo del Toro.
 The film deservedly won raves and was released in a 2-disc collection by Sony Pictures a few years ago.
 It received a much-deserved upgrade with The Criterion Collection edition on Blu-ray.
 A much-needed new digital film restoration has done justice to the sun-soaked exterior shots of the orphanage while simultaneously lending an air of creepiness to the night-time scenes of the building’s haunted interiors.

-Starring Nancy Allen as a witness to a crime; Michael Caine as a psychiatrist with a dangerous patient; Angie Dickinson as a bored housewife; Dennis Franz as a detective trying to catch a killer; and Keith Gordon, as Dickinson’s son, with some inventive tricks up his sleeve in order to untwist a Rubrik’s Cube of clues, “Dressed to Kill” was shocking when it was released in 1980.
+Starring Nancy Allen as a witness to a crime; Michael Caine as a psychiatrist with a dangerous patient; Angie Dickinson as a bored housewife; Dennis Franz as a detective trying to catch a killer; and Keith Gordon, as Dickinson’s son, with some inventive tricks up his sleeve to untwist a Rubrik’s Cube of clues, “Dressed to Kill” was shocking when it was released in 1980.
 Graphic in terms of language, nudity and violence, it was nonetheless praised for its visual style and soundtrack.

 The second is the murder sequence itself, taking place in the confines of elevator.
 With an ominous sense of foreboding delivered through the stares of a child, multiple camera shots, and the glint of a straight-edge razor, DePalma solidified his reputation as director of bravura style, staging and editing.
-And what ensues thereafter is nothing short of dazzling.
+What ensues thereafter is nothing short of dazzling.
 Multiple images focused in the same frame, split screens and an abundance of mirrors throughout all help propel the notion of dual personality and mistaken identities.
 DePalma’s longtime composer Pino Donaggio never scored a film more beautifully and cinematographer Ralph Bode, who has since passed since the film’s release, should be proud that his work has easily stood the test of time.